-Daily Office Readings for Monday of the 2nd Week of Easter: Year 1:
+Daily Office Readings for Friday of Proper 12: Year 1

-Let us live to love, more than we just love to live, listening to what the Spirit is saying to, and through, the saints of God, while pondering anew what the Almighty can do.
+Let us live to love, rather than just live to live, listening to what the Spirit is saying to, and through the saints of God, while pondering anew what the Almighty can do.
 John